What is Price Action in Forex Trading?

 Price action involves studying a currency pair's historical and current price movements to predict future movements.
 The core concepts of price action include support and resistance levels.
 Support is a price level at which a downtrend can be expected to pause due to a concentration of buying interest.
 Conversely, resistance is a price level at which an uptrend can pause due to selling interest.

-These levels act as barriers for price movements and knowing the nearby key support and resistance level is essential for any trader to identify potential opportunities, including entry and exit levels.
+These levels act as barriers to price movements, and knowing the nearby key support and resistance levels is essential for any trader to identify potential opportunities, including entry and exit levels.

 Reversals Vs. Continuations